Signs of health

 - Make sure the paddock is not too stony.

 - Trim overgrown horn.
-This is not a nice job so it's easy to put it off, but trimming overgrown horn before it causes distortion and lameness can save a lot of time and trouble later.
-If the pigs are accustomed to being handled and there is someone who can apply a nose snare, the foot can be placed on a board and overgrown horn sawn off with a small stiff saw like a tenon saw, taking care not to draw blood.
+This is not a nice job so it's easy to put it off, but trimming an overgrown horn before it causes distortion and lameness can save a lot of time and trouble later.
+If the pigs are accustomed to being handled and there is someone who can apply a nose snare, the foot can be placed on a board and the overgrown horn sawn off with a small stiff saw like a tenon saw, taking care not to draw blood.

 - Over time, adding methionine and zinc to the diet can improve the quality of the horn.
 There are commercially available supplements containing these substances that will help prevent foot problems.

-Diarrhoea can occur in pigs just as it can in any farm animals.
-It's most common in young pigs, particularly soon after they are weaned, because sudden changes of diet can precipitate bouts of diarrhoea.
+Diarrhoea can occur in pigs just as it can in any farm animal.
+It's most common in young pigs, particularly soon after they are weaned because sudden changes of diet can precipitate bouts of diarrhoea.
 If it's mild, cut back on food, or go back to the original feed and introduce new feed very gradually.
 Make sure the pigs have plenty of fresh water readily available.
 If the diarrhoea persists call a vet.

 Fatness is a common problem on lifestyle farms.
 Pigs are always hungry and it can be difficult to ignore their demands for more and more food, but just like dogs and cats, over-eating can lead to a raft of health problems, so don't let your pigs get too fat!

 The importance of boiling food containing meat scraps for an hour before feeding it was discussed in the first article in this two-part series.
-This is very important to try to prevent introduction of new and very serious diseases.
+This is very important to try to prevent the introduction of new and very serious diseases.

 Other risky waste foods are: